Federation-specific GraphQL directives

 @external

 Indicates that a particular subgraph can't resolve a particular object field in most cases, but the subgraph still needs to define that field for other purposes.
-Most commonly used in combination with @provides
+Most commonly used in combination with @provides and/or @requires.

 Valid locations: Field definitions